 The player controls three separate robots with different abilities, a' la Lost Vikings.
 They must work together to finish each procedurally generated level and solve the mystery.

 Note: some art still serves as a placeholder at this stage.

 Inspired by the amazing space and time-manipulating abilities introduced by Portal and Braid, Andras Csibi set out to create puzzles that rely on the combination of these superpowers.
 He reached back to the "single player co-op" format of Lost Vikings to bring together space, time, and gravity-warping game mechanics.

 In Terraforming Earth, levels are generated from a set of obstacles randomly, in unexpected ways.
 This results in surprising new combinations that are sometimes more interesting than the puzzles that the creators could have crafted by hand.
 Replay-ability is also an obvious advantage, especially in a co-op setting, where hand-crafted levels are only enjoyable if all parties see them for the first time.

 Andras quit his job in April 2018 to focus his full attention on Terraforming Earth.
 His savings will last until the end of 2019.
 At that point, depending on the success of Terraforming Earth, he will either work on his next game, or will have to go back to get a "real" job. :)

 Andras enjoys how solving puzzles make him feel smart and wants his players to experience the same.
 His goal is to notice when players utter the "aha!" of triumph, and replicate these moments throughout the game.

-Using a play-centric approach, Andras is constantly testing the game among his friends to see whether his ideas are getting through.
-Mostly they don't. :) However, rapid iterations constantly improve the experience, which can be observed by playtests getting longer and longer every week.
+Using a play-centric approach, Andras is constantly testing the game among his friends and strangers to see whether his ideas are getting through.
+At first, they mostly don't. :) However, rapid iterations constantly improve the experience, which can be observed by playtests getting longer and longer every week.

 Thanks to Tio Aimar, Kenney, and SDFleshmaster for the placeholder art.